Livleen03/mcb185_homework/participation.md

 	+ Didn't come to class Thursday to save you from getting sick
 	+ Total 4 points
 - Week 1
+	+ Attended Class Tuesday
+	+ Introduced myself to Jule
+	+ Attended Class Thursday
+	+ Volunteered at the front of class Thursday
+	+ Other (answered a question asked by professor when setting up git and asked person next to me question during class)
+	+ Total 5 points

 - Week 2
 - Week 3
 - Week 4